Legend286/legend286.github.io/first_lore_document.md

 ### Purpose of This Dossier

 This document is designed to introduce clearance-level-zero personnel — civilians, interns, low-threat agents — to the wider framework of anomaly classification.
-It may be distributed under supervised Bureau conditions or via approved ARG dissemination protocols (see: MEMETIC FILTER C-12).
+It may be distributed under supervised Bureau conditions or via approved public dissemination protocols (see: MEMETIC FILTER C-12).

 By understanding the **patterns of absence** — the events and entities that persist despite deliberate erasure — we can begin to piece together the shape of the world we *were never meant to see*.